MatthewJDavis/matthewjdavis.github.io/_posts/2019-07-20-aws-iam-profile-powershell.md

 toc: false
 excerpt: Use PowerShell to create the required IAM EC2 instance profile for the CloudWatch agent to collect more system level metrics and send them to CloudWatch.
 categories:
     - aws
 tags:
     - iam
     - aws
     - powershell
 published: true
 ---
+July 2019

 # Overview